(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 In terms of room prices alone, Wynn Las Vegas may offer a slightly better rate if you’re looking to find luxury and still saving a few dollars.

 The resort fees at the Wynn and Bellagio properties are currently the same at $51.02 per night, including taxes.

 The resort fee supplies you with internet access, usage of the fitness center, and access to phone calls.
 These three features are the common amenities covered by resort fees on the Strip.

-As the resort fee at either property is subject to change and often does, you can take a look at our complete resort fee guide here which we keep up to date resort fees for over 90 of the most popular Las Vegas properties.
+As the resort fee at either property is subject to change and often does, you can take a look at our complete resort fee guide here, in which we keep up-to-date resort fees for over 90 of the most popular Las Vegas properties.